Camps and prolonged struggle for access to indigenous and peasant rights in Paraguay

 The repeal of the Zavala-Riera Law criminalizing the struggle for land.

-The trial of State Attorney General Sandra Quiñónez.
+The trial of the Attorney General of the State, Sandra Quiñónez.

 Public policies for agricultural production.